linkdevelopment/DragDismiss_Android/README.md

 ![API](https://img.shields.io/badge/Min--SDK-19-yellowgreen)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)

-DragDismissLayout is a ViewGroup, built using the ViewDragHelper utility class, Developed to help you give your users the flexibility of swiping to dismiss visible screen.
+DragDismissLayout is a ViewGroup, built using the ViewDragHelper utility class, To help you give your users the flexibility of swiping to dismiss the visible screen.

 ![](screenshots/screenshot.gif)

-- We support all types of views static and scrolling horizontally or vertically.
+- We support all types of views static, scrolling horizontally or vertically.
-- Works with activities and fragments.
 - Works with activities and fragments.
 - Built using androidx ViewDragHelper utility class.
 - Kotlin-Idiomatic, written completely in kotlin.